pmodels/armci-mpi/PROFILING.md

 You can `LD_PRELOAD=libarmciprof.so` or you can left-link with it explicitly when building your application, e.g. NWChem.

+## Overhead

+The memory overhead of the profiling interface is less than 4 KiB.
+The time overhead is negligible.
+The small numbers of branches and pointer chases are negligible compared to what happens in Global Arrays, the ARMCI-MPI `gmr` interface to MPI-3 RMA, and the MPI-3 RMA implementation themselves.
+If your processor implements `log10` and `log10f` so poorly that their cost is noticeable, buy a new computer.
+Alternatively, you can contribute an optimized implementation of bin selection that doesn't use these operations.

 ## Output

 Below is a real profile from NWChem.